Anxiety and Stress – What’s The Difference?

 Stress and your nervous system

-When you’re stressed, adrenaline signals your body to rev up its heartbeat, blood pressure, and breathing.
+When you’re stressed, adrenaline signals your body to rev up the heartbeat, blood pressure, and breathing.
 Your senses become sharper, and your brain becomes more alert.

 This all happens in an instant.
 But stress causes long-term effects too.
 A hormone called cortisol is released, which keeps your body on high alert until the threat passes.